 2 pm: Get cultured at Bronx Museum of the Arts

 Finish your trip to the borough with a stop at the Bronx Museum of the Arts.
 Unlike traditional art museums, this one has exhibits that focus on African-American history, urban culture, hip-hop, gentrification, and structural racism.
 There is currently a photo exhibit that documents the experience of women of color as essential workers in the epicenter of COVID-19.
-The museum is free, and tickets must be reserved 24 hours in advance for a specific time slot.
+The museum is free, and tickets must be reserved 24 hours in advance.

 - From Albany: 2 hours, 30 minutes